 Participants, both Jews and Arabs, described the decision whether to conduct integrated or segregated community activities as one of the most common areas of discretion.
-In line with the demographic struggle many participants indicated that the Jewish residents asked them to provide separate community activities.
-Additionally, in some cases when practitioners conducted mixed activities, Jewish residents abstained from participating.
-Participants, predominantly Arabs, shared that they aim to conduct mixed community activities, to promote coexistence within the city.
-In the following quote an Arab participant described his conscious choice to organize a community event for both Jews and Arabs despite residents' resistance:

-"There is a community event that I am supposed to organize (in a mixed neighborhood) […] there’s resistance all the time […] What I’m saying is that I’m not discriminating, I’m producing the event and inviting the whole neighborhood […] There’s always this saying that is coming from the Jewish Orthodox community that we need separation […] we need to have two events […] I’m saying no. I’m doing an event for everyone and everyone is welcome to come."
+Reflecting the demographic struggle, many participants indicated that Jewish residents had asked them to provide separate community activities.
+Additionally, in some cases, when practitioners conducted mixed activities, Jewish residents abstained from participating.
+Participants, predominantly Arabs, reported wanting to conduct mixed community activities and promote coexistence within the city.
+An Arab participant recounted his conscious choice to organize a community event for both Jews and Arabs despite residents’ resistance:There is a community event that I am supposed to organize (in a mixed neighborhood). […] There’s resistance all the time. […] What I’m saying is that I’m not discriminating, I’m producing the event and inviting the whole neighborhood. […] There’s always this perception emerging from the Jewish Orthodox community that we need segregation; […] we need to have two events. […] I’m saying no. I’m doing an event for everyone and everyone is welcome to come.

-Similarly, one of the Jewish participants shared a situation where the activity she organized had to move to a new place that was associated with religious right-wing Jewish movement.
-This new location made the Arab participants feel uncomfortable.
-Later she was asked by her manager to formally use this new location for her activity. she refused to cooperate with the demand, realizing that the implications might be Arab participants leaving the group:

-"That was the instruction from the Social Department but it came from the major. […] They told me […] 'Come and transfer the single moms group to there'.
-And I said 'No way.
-I will lose the group.'
-There were lots of attempts that I will move there […] I insisted […] The groups that moved there are exclusively Jewish groups. […] I received (From my team leader) the instruction to move there.
-They also told her that perhaps the group there won't have any Arabs.
-So when I heard it I got upset even more."
+Similarly, one of the Jewish participants reported a situation where the activity she organized had to relocate to a location associated with a religious right-wing Jewish movement, which made the Arab participants feel uncomfortable.
+Later she was asked by her manager to formally use this new location for her activity.
+She refused to cooperate with the demand, realizing that the implications might be Arab participants leaving the group.
+She comments as follows:These were instructions from the Social Department but it came from the Mayor. […] They told me, […] ‘Come and transfer the single moms’ group to there’, and I said, ‘No way.
+I will lose the group’.
+There were lots of attempts made to make me move the event there. […] I insisted (that) […] the groups that moved there would be exclusively Jewish groups. […] I received (from my team leader) the instruction to move there.
+They also told her that perhaps the group there wouldn’t have any Arabs.
+So when I heard it I got even more upset.

-A few participants, however, shared that they decided to conduct the activities separately.
-The reasons were sometimes vague or not explicit revolve around negative past experience with trying to mix the two populations or respect the community's preferences for separated activities.
-In the following quote a Jewish participant shares such an experience, struggling to establish a joint group of women who suffers from domestic violence.
+A few participants, however, reported that they decided to conduct activities separately.
+The reasons are sometimes vague or not explicit, but revolve around negative past experiences trying to mix the two populations or respecting the community’s preferences for separate activities.
+A Jewish participant shares such an experience with struggling to establish a joint group of women suffering from domestic violence.
 She explains why she stopped recruiting Arab women:

-"We recruited Jewish and Arabs women […] with time the [Jewish] women didn't want to interact with the Arab women. […] as the group continued to meet, the [Jewish] women preferred to develop intimate relationships as a Jewish group and not an Arab one and the Arabs dropped out. […] then it became an only Jewish group."
+We recruited Jewish and Arab women. […] With time, the [Jewish] women didn’t want to interact with the Arab women […] (and) continued to meet as a group.
+The [Jewish] women preferred to develop intimate relationships as a Jewish group and not an Arab one and the Arabs dropped out. […] Then it became an only Jewish group.

-It seems, then, that the image of the urban community in the context of the national conflict was reflected in some participants' patterns of discretion.
-Specifically, they dealt with conflict's implications in two main areas: preventing of tension escalation between Jewish and Arab populations and organizing activities in segregated or integrated ways, depending on the situation or approach.
-Acknowledging the present of the national conflict, these participants' practice focused on bringing down the flames and preserving the status quo.
+It seems, then, that the idea of the urban community as part of the national conflict was reflected in some participants’ patterns of discretion.
+Specifically, they dealt with the conflict’s implications in two main areas: preventing the escalation of tensions between Jewish and Arab populations and organizing activities in segregated or integrated ways, depending on the situation or approach.
+Acknowledging the presence of the national conflict, these participants’ practice focused on quenching fires and ‘keeping the peace’.

 Discussion